 Small details, big impact — make compassionate care visible.

 In healthcare, compassion is more than a value — it’s a vital part of healing.
-For vulnerable patients, the simple act of knowing who is caring for them can make a meaningful difference.
-Custom-embroidered scrubs that display a clinician’s name and role provide a small but powerful step toward a warmer, more connected experience.
+For vulnerable patients, the simple act of knowing who is caring for them can reduce anxiety and build trust.
+Embroidered scrubs that display a clinician’s name and role are a small, practical way to make that connection visible throughout a patient’s journey.

 Introducing the Person, Not Just the Practitioner

-The Hello My Name Is campaign, founded by Dr Kate Granger, reminds us that introductions aren’t just polite — they are the foundation of trust.
-Embroidered names and roles visually reinforce the introduction, making the connection clear and personal throughout the patient’s journey.
+The Hello My Name Is campaign, founded by Dr Kate Granger, highlights that introductions are more than polite — they are the foundation of trust.
+Visible names and roles on uniforms reinforce that introduction long after the first interaction.

-Compassion + Communication: Insights from the Garling Report
+Compassion and Communication: Insights from the Garling Report

-The Garling Report (Final Report of the Special Commission of Inquiry into Acute Care Services in NSW Public Hospitals) highlighted the need for a more patient-centred culture, where respectful communication and transparency are everyday practice.
-Making names and roles clearly visible supports these aims by turning compassionate intent into an unmistakable, practical signal: “I am here.
-I’m responsible.
-I see you.”
+The Garling Report (Special Commission of Inquiry into Acute Care Services in NSW Public Hospitals) emphasised patient-centred care, respectful communication and transparency.
+Making names and roles visible supports those aims by turning intent into an everyday signal:

 Why Embroidery Matters in Everyday Care

-• Clarity & trust: Patients and families instantly see who is caring for them, reducing anxiety and confusion.
+• Clarity and trust: Patients and families can quickly see who is caring for them, reducing confusion and anxiety.

-• Professional warmth: A polished uniform with a personal touch humanises clinical interactions.
+• Professional warmth: A polished uniform with a personal identifier makes clinical interactions feel more human.

-• Team identity & accountability: Clear, consistent identification fosters pride and responsibility.
+• Team identity and accountability: Standardised identification supports pride, consistency and responsibility.

-1. Adopt the ethos: Encourage staff to introduce themselves verbally and via their uniform.
-The campaign’s guidance and assets are available for use to promote compassionate care and education — see Hello My Name Is.
+1. Adopt the ethos: Encourage staff to introduce themselves verbally and reinforce it visually.
+Campaign guidance is available via Hello My Name Is.

-2. Choose clear embroidery standards: Use a consistent format (e.g., First name + Role) and a legible font size/placement.
-Learn more on our Customise Your Scrubs page.
+2. Set a clear embroidery standard: Use a consistent format (e.g., First name + Role) with readable font size and placement.
+See Customise Your Scrubs.

 3. Roll out by department: Start with high-contact teams (e.g., theatres, ED, wards) and expand.
-Find support for large-scale implementations on our Business Orders page.
+For large-scale support, see Business Orders.

-4. Link to organisational goals: Frame name embroidery as part of improving communication and culture, aligned with the Garling Report recommendations.
+4. Align to organisational goals: Position identification as part of communication and culture improvements, aligned with patient-centred care priorities.

-5. Measure & celebrate: Collect quick patient comments and staff feedback; share wins in team huddles and internal newsletters.
+5. Measure and share wins: Collect patient feedback and staff responses, and share outcomes through huddles or internal newsletters.

 Make Compassion Visible

-In busy clinical environments, simple gestures matter most.
-When a patient can see the name and role of the person caring for them, it builds trust and strengthens the therapeutic relationship.
-By combining the Hello My Name Is campaign’s mission with the reform-oriented insights of the Garling Report, embroidered scrubs become more than uniforms — they become a visible promise of compassionate care.
+In busy clinical environments, simple details matter.
+When a patient can see the name and role of the person caring for them, it strengthens trust and supports a calmer, more connected experience.
+With consistent embroidery standards, uniforms can become a visible promise of compassionate care.

 Helpful Links